sendbird/sendbird-uikit-react/.github/pull_request_template.md

-If you have a pull request that you believe should be accepted, please contact the Developer Relations team <developer-advocates@sendbird.com> with details and we'll evaluate if we can setup a [CLA](https://en.wikipedia.org/wiki/Contributor_License_Agreement) to allow for the contribution.
+If you have a pull request that you believe should be accepted, please contact the Developer Relations team <developer-advocates@sendbird.com> with details and we'll evaluate if we can set up a [CLA](https://en.wikipedia.org/wiki/Contributor_License_Agreement) to allow for the contribution.